iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

 ![](https://static.iterative.ai/img/studio/view_components_3.gif)

 - **Show plots:** Show plots for the selected commits.
-When you click on this button, plots for the selected commits are displayed in the bottom half of your browser window.
+When you click on this button, plots for the selected commits are displayed in a `Plots ` pane.
 - **Compare:** Compare different experiments side by side.
 - **Run:** Run experiments by selecting any one commit.
-Refer [here][run-experiments] for details on how to run experiments and track metrics in real-time.
+Refer [here][run-experiments] for details on how to run experiments and track metrics in real time.
 - **Trends:** Generate trend charts to show metric evolution over time.

 [run-experiments]: /doc/studio/user-guide/run-experiments
+[dvclive]: /doc/dvclive